Oh, the social share button - as common as it is controversial.

 "Have a Pawsitively Tail Waggin' Good Day!"

 P.S.
-This information was provided by Ruff Haus Design - Your Loyal Marketing Companion.
-Established in 1997, we are a special breed of full-service graphic design company that works with a premier pack of clients.
+This information was provided by Ruff Haus.
+Established in 1997, we are a special breed of full-service brand design firm that works with a premier pack of clients.
 We bring a fresh outlook and tail-wagging enthusiasm to your marketing program.